renproject/darknode-sol/docs/06-darknode-payment.md

 The `DarknodePaymentStore` is a claimable contract whose owner should be the `DarknodePayment` contract.

-The balances of darknodes can only ever be increased using the `incrementDarknodeBalances()` function.
+The balances of darknodes can only ever be increased using the `incrementDarknodeBalance()` function.
 The balances will decrease only when the `transfer()` function is called.
 This will transfer a specified amount to the specified recipient, deducting the specified amount from the darknode balance.